shamansir/rpd/README.md

 ## Participating

-To participate, get a copy of repository:
+To participate, get a copy of repository including submodules (which are just optional example Toolkits ([animatron][anm-toolkit-repo] & [puredata][pd-toolkit-repo]), tied to main repository by version tag):

-`git clone git@github.com:shamansir/rpd.git`
+`git clone --recursive git@github.com:shamansir/rpd.git`

 After that, get dependencies: